Explosive used in Brussels isn’t hard to detect

 In IMS measurements, after an operator swabs a suspicious bag and inserts the swab into the instrument, a plume of sample ions enters a drift tube and interacts with a gas.
 Under the influence of an electric field, the ions are driven down the length of the tube, causing them to separate en route to a detector according to their mass, size, and shape.
 The method, which can detect picogram levels of various explosives in seconds, generates unique IMS signatures.

 According to Oxley, the instruments were initially configured to detect negatively charged ions, such as the ones formed by common nitro-based explosives, but not positively charged ions, which TATP can form.
-Now the instruments, which are made by several manufacturers, including U.K.-based Smiths Detection and Morpho, a French company, quickly scan for both types of signals.
+Now the instruments, which are made by several manufacturers, including U.K.-based Smiths Detection and the French company Morpho, quickly scan for both types of signals.

 TATP can also be detected via fluorescence methods.
 Flir, a major instrument maker with headquarters in Wilsonville, Oregon, manufactures a handheld device, Fido X3, capable of detecting numerous explosives, including TATP.
 As an air sample is drawn into the device, explosive analyte molecules bind with specially designed conjugated aromatic polymers, causing a large change in a fluorescence signal.

 Other TATP detection methods have been reported in recent years, and some of them are being commercialized.
-Trained dogs, for example, are often considered a gold standard in sniffing out explosives.
+Trained dogs, for example, are often considered the gold standard for sniffing out explosives.
 But trainers have generally stayed away from teaching canines to find TATP because the compound is so unstable that they’ve feared harming the dogs and themselves.
-Oxley’s research group has developed a safe TATP canine training kit in which the explosive is encapsulated in an inert polymer and is in the process of commercializing it.
+Oxley’s research group has developed a safe TATP canine training kit, in which the explosive is encapsulated in an inert polymer, and is in the process of commercializing it.

 And at the University of Illinois, Urbana-Champaign, chemistry professor Kenneth S. Suslick has developed an optoelectronic “nose” for identifying many classes of compounds, including peroxide explosives.